Trevor Noah Calls Out Bizarre Election Day Shenanigans

 “Despite this being one of the highest turnouts in American history, voting has gone surprisingly smoothly.
 Good news.
 But there are a few polling places that had a few hiccups,” he explained.

-The comic threw to a montage of news reports detailing how hand sanitizer was causing ballots’ ink to smear and be unreadable in California; how voting at the State Farm Arena in Georgia was delayed for four hours due to a “water pipe burst”; and voting was delayed at one polling location in Cobb County, Georgia, because a polling manager overslept.
+The comic threw to a montage of news reports detailing how hand sanitizer was causing ballots’ ink to smear and be unreadable in California; how voting at the State Farm Arena in Georgia was delayed for four hours due to a burst “water pipe;” and voting was delayed at one polling location in Cobb County, Georgia, because a polling manager overslept.

 “Really?
 How’s a poll manager gonna oversleep?
 You had one job!
 That’s like bumping into the Easter Bunny at a bar on Easter Sunday and he’s like, ‘Oh shit!
 Was that today?’” cracked Noah.
 “Politicians are working so hard to disenfranchise people with voter ID laws, gerrymandering, all they need to do is cook poll workers a rack of ribs on Election Eve.
 I can’t believe this shit!
 Overslept?!”